School Board Policy 414 -

 M. “Threatened injury” means a statement, overt act, condition, or status that represents a substantial risk of physical or sexual abuse or mental injury.
 Threatened injury includes, but is not limited to, exposing a child to a person responsible for the child’s care who has subjected the child to, or failed to protect a child from, an overt act or condition that constitutes egregious harm; (2) been found to be palpably unfit; (3) committed an act that resulted in an involuntary termination of parental rights; (4) or committed an act that resulted in the involuntary transfer of permanent legal and physical custody of a child has been involuntarily transferred to another.

 IV.
 Reporting Procedures

 A. A mandated reporter shall immediately report the neglect or physical or sexual abuse, which he or she knows or has reason to believe is happening or has happened within the preceding three years, to the building principal or appropriate administrator and the local welfare agency, agency responsible for assessing or investigating the report, police department, county sheriff, tribal social services, or tribal police department.
 The reporter will include his or her name and address in the report.

 B. If the immediate report has been made orally, by telephone or otherwise, the oral report shall be followed by a written report within 72 hours (exclusive of weekends and holidays) to the appropriate police department, the county sheriff or local welfare agency, or agency responsible for assessing or investigating the report.
 Any report shall be of sufficient content to identify the child, any person believed to be responsible for the abuse or neglect of the child, the nature and extent of the abuse or neglect and the name and address of the reporter.

-C. Regardless of whether a report is made, as soon as practicable after a school receives information regarding an incident that may constitute maltreatment of a child in a school facility, the school shall inform the parent, legal guardian, or custodian of the child that an incident has occurred and may constitute maltreatment of the child, when the incident occurred, and the nature of the conduct that may constitute maltreatment.
+C. Regardless of whether a report is made, as soon as practicable after a school receives information regarding an incident that may constitute maltreatment of a child in a school facility, the school shall inform the parent, legal guardian, or custodian of the child that an incident has occurred that may constitute maltreatment of the child, when the incident occurred, and the nature of the conduct that may constitute maltreatment.